 A successful eTA authorizes boarding, not entry to Canada.
 A CBSA officer at the port of entry makes the final admissibility determination.
 Always carry documentation of any TRP or Criminal Rehabilitation approval.

 Every case is fact-specific: the exact charge, the circumstances, and the applicable jurisdiction all matter.
-Get your Admissibility Report for a personalized equivalency analysis.
+Get your Admissibility Breakdown for a detailed equivalency analysis.

 Equivalency assessments are made by CBSA officers on a case-by-case basis.
 Use our Criminal Equivalency Engine for detailed analysis or consult a licensed immigration lawyer.